rachelbonini/Spoon-Knife/README.md

 ### Well hello there!

 This repository is meant to provide an example for *forking* a repository on GitHub.
+(And, it's a really good example!)

 Creating a *fork* is producing a personal copy of someone else's project.
 Forks act as a sort of bridge between the original repository and your personal copy (It also might be stealing.
 "Bridge" is a nicer word.).
 You can submit *Pull Requests* to help make other people's projects better (but, will they *really* be better?
 I'm not convinced.) by offering your changes up to the original project.
 Forking is at the core of social coding at GitHub.